RobinKoetsier/robinkoetsier.github.i/tutorials/RadarPizzaChart.md

 ggsave("image.png",bg="#F2F4F5")
 ```

+You can add the resolution to ggsave() if the quality is poor.

 I prefer to trim it, as it removes unnecessary parts from the plot.

 ### Some other (well known) styles